richriscunha/Exitent/README.md

-# Exitent (Still a Work in Progress)
+# Exitent

-Exitent is a light-weight, dependency free Exit Intent detection library.
+Exitent is a light-weight Exit Intent detection library.
 Use Exitent to detect if someone is leaving your sight and will fire several events.

 ----------